javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

 }
 ```

 Our queries didn’t change much.
-To search by Id we added:
+To search by Id we use:

 ```groovy
 .add(AuditEntity.id().eq( 'Aragorn' ))